Climate Change: Targets

 Scope 3

-Since Scope 3 emissions are generated by other entities within our value chain, addressing this societal challenge of reducing Scope 3 emissions requires collaboration with a wide range of partners across our supply chains.
+Since Scope 3 emissions are generated by other entities within our value chain, reducing Scope 3 emissions requires collaboration with a wide range of partners across our supply chains.

-As a company operating across numerous sectors with extensive industry connections, we believe that pursuing initiatives that contribute to societal decarbonization (i.e. generate avoided emissions) will in turn enable us to reduce our Scope 3 emissions across multiple categories.
+As a company operating across numerous sectors with extensive industry connections, we believe that pursuing initiatives that contribute to societal decarbonization (i.e. generating avoided emissions) will help reduce our Scope 3 emissions across multiple categories.

-We will continue to work toward reducing our Scope 3 emissions through partnerships with stakeholders (link) and by advancing businesses that contribute to societal decarbonization (link).
+We will continue working toward reducing our Scope 3 emissions through partnerships with stakeholders and by advancing businesses that contribute to societal decarbonization.

 【Our initiatives in collaboration with partners across our supply chain】